Buy your council house under a Right to Buy in Nottingham

 If at the moment you are currently residing in a council house and you are named on the tenancy agreement, you may be eligible to purchase your home from the local authority (this is usually the council or housing association) for a discounted price.

 Generally speaking, you’ll find that because you are being given a discounted purchase price, you won’t be required to put down a deposit (though this isn’t always the case).

 What is a Right to Buy in Nottingham?

-The Right to Buy Scheme is a government ran mortgage scheme that allows eligible tenants residing within England to purchase their property from the council or local authority for a discounted price.
+The Right to Buy Scheme is ran by the government, and will allow any eligible tenants who are living within England, to purchase their current rental property from the council for a slightly discounted price.

 How does it work?
 Get a quote nowMeet your advisor